FAIR HAVEN—There are no fast food chains in this borough of mom-and-pop shops and precise eateries. Local regulation passed in 1973 prohibits them.

 The Dunkin’ would occupy a 2,000-square-foot space in the buying center’s breezeway, which connects the front and rear parking regions, previously settled with the aid of Laird’s Stationery.

-At previous conferences, some residents against the Dunkin’ stated a store would be redundant and unnecessary, with franchises already in Red Bank and any other in Sea Bright.
-Others said they wanted to shield Fair Haven’s small city atmosphere from the creep of ubiquitous chain shops and fast food – which brought about the search for the nearby ordinance – or that site visitors might see growth in bike-pleasant Fair Haven.
+At previous conferences, some residents against Dunkin’ stated that a store would be redundant and unnecessary, with franchises already in Red Bank and any other in Sea Bright.
+Others said they wanted to shield Fair Haven’s small city atmosphere from the creep of ubiquitous chain shops and fast food—which brought about the search for the nearby ordinance—or that site visitors might see growth in bike-pleasant Fair Haven.

-Former borough council member Beatrice Sena, who served at the council in 2002, known as the code ebook omission “horrifying.”
-Sena said she recalled opposing the following adoption of the reworked code ebook because of the misplaced code, which she believes covered numerous pages of borough regulation.
+Former borough council member Beatrice Sena, who served on the council in 2002, knows the code ebook omission is “horrifying.”
+Sena said she recalled opposing the adoption of the reworked code ebook because of the misplaced code, which she believes covered numerous pages of borough regulation.

-That ordinance changed into loss in the course of the two previous recodifications.
-According to borough planner Fred Heyer of Heyer, Gruel & Associates, the most effective manner to make it enforceable all over again is through a legal adoption procedure.
+That ordinance became lost during the two previous recodifications.
+According to borough planner Fred Heyer of Heyer, Gruel & Associates, the most effective way to make it enforceable again is through a legal adoption procedure.

 Mayor Ben Lucarelli encouraged the council to task its making plans consultant and zoning officer with reviewing the 1973 ordinance and cleansing up any ambiguities so it could be offered to a committee for eventual attention for adoption.

-In the course of this technique, Heyer stated that it’s critical to keep in mind the “unintended effects” of tweaking an ordinance and the harmful impact that could have on current institutions.
+During this technique, Heyer stated that it’s critical to consider the “unintended effects” of tweaking an ordinance and the harmful impact that could have on current institutions.

 “Our master plan is considered one of the sidewalks, taking walks, biking, that sort of environment.
-But I’m also listening to that we need to watch out for our business owners.
+But I’m also saying we must watch out for our business owners.
 But I suppose we ought to decide, one or the other, with this new ordinance.
-The community that I suppose Fair Haven desires to be is pedestrian, own family, and kid-friendly.
+The community that I suppose Fair Haven desires to be is pedestrian, family, and kid-friendly.
 I hope that’s what the council considers.”

-The Dunkin’ application calls for no variances however does want an exchange of use from retail to restaurant to comply with zoning ordinances.
+The Dunkin’ application calls for no variances; however, it does want an exchange of use from retail to restaurant to comply with zoning ordinances.
 A date before the making plans board has now not but been set.